jraut/mungler/README.md

 To be utilized with (p)html, css and javascript.
 Can conserve ajax-functionality in php (or possibly other) files: use `--soft filename1 filename2` option to add files which require this.
 Tries to find variables that come in from frontend via AJAX (and only those).
 Strings in tese get mungled if an equal identifier has been found previously.

-Developement is in beta.
+Developement is in beta phase.
 Do not use in production environment altough the end result is non-destructive.

 The output files should appear in a subdirectory named "mungled" in your present working dir.
 Prints key-value-pairs to tdout which contains original identifiers and their new nominators.